 1. Can Eat Produce Year Round

 Dehydrating is a way to preserve produce so you can eat it year round.
 This benefit is particularly great if you grow your own food.
-Water bath canning, pressure canning and lacto-fermentation pickling are also ways to preserve food but dehydrated food takes up less space and is better for snacking on.
+Water bath canning, pressure canning, and lacto-fermentation pickling are ways to preserve food, but dehydrated food takes up less space and is better for snacking on.

-True, it’s now possible to get “seasonal” items like tomatoes and berries even in winter.
-However, a lot of this fresh produce isn’t actually fresh.
-Produce in supermarkets can be months old – which is why we can get apples which were harvested in October even in July of the next year.
+Getting “seasonal” items like tomatoes and berries is now possible, even in winter.
+However, a lot of this fresh produce isn’t fresh.
+Supermarket produce can be months old, so we can get apples harvested in October, even in July of the following year.

 2. Preserves Mineral Content

-Studies such as this one have found that dehydrating doesn’t have a negative effect on the mineral content of food.
-In particular, the iron and calcium content of dehydrated food is similar to that of the fresh food.
+Studies such as this one have found that dehydrating doesn’t hurt the mineral content of food.
+In particular, the iron and calcium content of dehydrated food is similar to that of fresh food.

-These nutrients can be difficult to get in winter, especially for vegetarians or when meat and dairy aren’t available.
-So, dehydrating high-iron and calcium foods such as leafy greens is a good way to ensure nutrition all year round.
+These nutrients can be challenging to get in winter, especially for vegetarians or when meat and dairy aren’t available.
+So, dehydrating high-iron and calcium foods such as leafy greens is an excellent way to ensure year-round nutrition.

 3. Concentrated Nutrients

 Because dehydrating removes moisture from food, the nutrients in dehydrated foods become concentrated.
-This makes it easier to get the RDA for certain nutrients from dehydrated foods than fresh.
+This makes getting the RDA for certain nutrients from dehydrated foods easier than fresh ones.

-For example, it’s easier to eat an entire dehydrated eggplant (as yummy eggplant jerky) than to eat an entire eggplant.
+For example, eating an entire dehydrated eggplant (as yummy eggplant jerky) is easier than eating an entire eggplant.

 4. High Fiber

-One of the nutrients which gets concentrated in dehydrated foods is fiber.
-Because fiber is so important for cancer prevention, it’s no surprise that eating dehydrated food reduces risk of colon, gastrointestinal, pancreatic, and other cancers.
+One of the nutrients which get concentrated in dehydrated foods is fiber.
+Because fiber is essential for cancer prevention, it’s no surprise that dehydrated food reduces the risk of colon, gastrointestinal, pancreatic, and other cancers.
 (1)

 5. Energy Dense